 How common is diabetes?

-There are over 240,000 people in New Zealand who have been diagnosed with diabetes (mostly type 2).
-It is thought there are another 100,000 people who have it but don’t know.
+There are over 250,000 people in New Zealand who have been diagnosed with diabetes (mostly type 2).

 - The number of people with both types of diabetes is rising – especially obesity-related type 2 diabetes.

 Type 1 diabetes